'Fox & Friends' Guest Says CNN Partly To Blame For Las Vegas Shooting

 Dr. Michael Welner, a forensic psychiatrist, told “Fox & Friends” on Tuesday that CNN “contributes to mass shootings” and will “have to answer for demonizing gun enthusiasts.”

-Retiree Stephen Paddock fatally shot at least 59 people and wounded hundreds from his 32nd-floor hotel room near the weekend’s Route 91 music festival before killing himself, authorities said.
+Retiree Stephen Paddock fatally shot at least 58 people and wounded more than 500 from his 32nd-floor hotel room near the weekend’s Route 91 music festival before killing himself, authorities said.
 Police said they found more than 20 weapons in Paddock’s hotel room and more in his home in Mesquite, Nevada.

 Speculating that Paddock, 64, was politically motivated, Welner claimed that “shooting for notoriety’s sake and nothing more is a young man’s crime.
 He’s an older man, there’s no definable history of mental cause and yet it happens now.”